holozeros/minimal-linux-desktop/Building stub kernel.md

 ```
 su -
 ```
-If you have already build the chroot environment partition and it mount to /mnt/lfs, isuue:
+If you have already build the chroot environment and its pertition mount to /mnt/lfs, isuue:
 ```
 export LFS=/mnt/lfs
 mount -v --bind /dev $LFS/dev